Environmental Programs Events

 Proposed Reach Codes for Energy and Building Construction

 The Emeryville City Council will be considering several 'reach codes' to reduce the amount of greenhouse gases (GHGs) emitted through building construction and operations.
 Reach codes are enhancements to the state building codes that have been proven to be cost-effective, and that help the city and state achieve our climate action goals.
-The reach codes currently being considered are primarily related to new construction, with a few requirements for existing buildings where related work is being done.
+The reach codes currently being considered are primarily related to new construction, with a few requirements for existing buildings where related retrofits are being done.
 The intent is to enact changes in line with many other cities in the region, in order to make reduced-GHG building construction and operation achievable and cost-effective.

 Emeryville Earth Day 2020: Connecting Climate and HealthEarth Day began in 1970, as a response to increasing public consciousness about the state of the planet.
 Images the Apollo astronauts shared, of a fragile, interconnected blue sphere in space changed the way we viewed our planet and environment.